Skip to Content

 Key Takeaways

-• Avoid using toxic materials in the enclosure and stick to non-toxic decorations and safe substrates.
+• Avoid toxic materials in the enclosure, and stick to safe substrates and decorations to prevent accidental poisoning.

 Common Reasons for Sudden Snake Death